- Food and Beverages

 Motorized bicycles, both gas and electric-powered, are not permitted on Halifax Transit conventional buses.
-Electric-powered bicycles are permitted to be transported on Halifax Transit ferries as long as they are safely stored in the bike racks provided; however, gas-powered bicycles are not.
+Electric-powered bicycles are permitted to be transported on Halifax Transit ferries as long as they are safely stored in the bike racks provided; however, gas-powered bicycles are not permitted.

 Passengers are allowed to travel with luggage on all Halifax Transit buses and ferries only if the luggage can be safely stowed on the floor directly in front of you, on your lap, or in the overhead luggage rack where provided (Airport/Fall River buses only).
 While on the ferry the owner is to remain with their luggage and luggage is not permitted on the upper deck.
 Aisles and doorways must always be clear of any items that could impede the flow of passengers.

 Similar to luggage, your bag or backpack should not obstruct other passengers, should be stowed directly in front of you, on your lap, or in the overhead racks where provided.
 Bags and backpacks cannot block the doors or aisles, lifesaving appliances, firefighting equipment or emergency exits of the bus or ferry.